 Excitement soon turned to trepidation when I realised that my Wingman and better half Alex, was not able to get back from work in Azerbaijan to join us at Camp Bestival at the beautiful Lulworth Castle.
 Our two young Sons are adventurous, inquisitive and very energetic to say the least, so Camp Bestival would surely be a challenge, right?

 I called on the support of my Brother-in-Law and Niece from Yorkshire to accompany us to this County we know and love so much.
-He bravely opted to battle for a space in the main camping fields, and managed to blag a great spot next to a lovely family from the Welsh Valleys.
+Having previously done some Lake District camping, he bravely opted to battle for a space in the main camping fields.
+He managed to blag a great spot next to a lovely family from the Welsh Valleys.
 We however, decided to take some of the pressure off going solo and opted to stay at Hotel Bell tent.

 I won’t lie, but on arriving, the stress levels were through the roof!
 Traffic, queues, parking, unloading the car – all whilst trying to keep two mini nuclear reactors in tow, can be tough on your own.
 However, the lovely lady at the trolley rental tent was a lifesaver and I was soon loaded up and ready to head to our accommodation.

 Thirty seconds in, the arguments over who would push the trolley down the hill began.
 As I watched in envy at the steady stream of perfectly behaved children marching by with their parents, I was in the midst of World War Three!
 Fifteen minutes later, red-faced, stressed, and probably ready to leave – we arrived at Hotel Bell tent.
 Calmness resumed and the pamper experience really started to kick in.